expo/expo/docs/versions/v10.0.0/guides/configuration.rst

    .. attribute:: backgroundImageUrl

     Url that points to an image to fill the background of the loading screen.
 Image size and aspect ratio are up to you.
+Must be a .png.

    .. attribute:: backgroundColor